ilhan007/ui5con-app/docs/Step2_The_Home_Component.md

 	import "@ui5/webcomponents/dist/StandardListItem";
 	```

-5. Let`s start with the "Featured" section.
+5. Let's start with the "Featured" section.
 Create the `Home` component in `src/home/Home.js`.
 Note that we import the `data.json` and set its content to the component state, so we can later use it.

 	```js